jamiescript/viewportJS/README.md

 # The Solution

-This script will render a block of button elements associated with mobile devices and their orientations.
+This script will render a block of buttons for common mobile devices with orientations.

-Clicking a device will open a the current window with the viewport dimensions of that device.
+Clicking a device will open a the current document with the viewport dimensions of the given device.

 <hr/>